joestubbs/coe379l-fa25/docs/unit01/class_intro.rst

 Evaluation:
 Note that the Measurement and Evaluation Center forms for the Cockrell School of Engineering will be used during the last week of class to evaluate the course and the instructor.
-They will be conducted in an electronic format for Spring 2024.
+They will be conducted in an electronic format for Fall 2025.
 You may also want to note any other methods of evaluation you plan to employ.

 **Artificial Intelligence**